vedanarasimhan/vedanarasimhan.github.io/_publications/politysize.md

 excerpt: 'With [Jeffrey Weaver](https://www.jeff-weaver.com), *Revise & Resubmit* at American Economic Review. <br />
    <br />
 Developing countries have increasingly decentralized power to local governments.
-This paper studies a central element of decentralization – polity size – using populationbased discontinuities that determine local government boundaries for over 100,000 Indian villages.
+This paper studies a central element of decentralization – polity size – using population-based discontinuities that determine local government boundaries for over 100,000 Indian villages.
 Over the short and long-run, individuals allocated into local governments with smaller populations have better access to public goods.
 However, this relationship